 - Brian C. Mansfield, PhD, Guest Researcher

-We conduct research to delineate the pathophysiology of glycogen storage disease type I (GSD-I) and glucose-6-phosphatase-β (G6Pase-β or G6PC3) deficiency and to develop novel therapies for these disorders.
-GSD-I consists of two subtypes, GSD-Ia, deficient in G6Pase-α (or G6PC), and GSD-Ib, deficient in the glucose-6-phosphate (G6P) transporter (G6PT).
+We conduct research to delineate the pathophysiology of glycogen storage disease type I (GSD-I) and glucose-6-phosphatase-β (G6Pase-β or G6PC3) deficiency, and to develop novel therapies for these disorders.
+GSD-I consists of two subtypes, GSD-Ia, resulting from a deficiency in G6Pase-α (or G6PC) and GSD-Ib, from a deficiency in the glucose-6-phosphate (G6P) transporter (G6PT).
 A third disease, G6Pase-β deficiency, also known as severe congenital neutropenia syndrome type 4 (SCN4), is not a glycogen storage disease but biochemically a GSD-I–related syndrome (GSD-Irs).
 G6Pase-α and G6Pase-β are endoplasmic reticulum (ER)–bound G6P hydrolases, with active sites lying inside the lumen, which depend upon G6PT to translocate G6P from the cytoplasm into the ER lumen.
-The G6PT/G6Pase-α complex maintains interprandial glucose homeostasis, while the G6PT/G6Pase-β complex maintains energy homeostasis and functionality of neutrophils and macrophages.
-GSD-Ia and GSD-Ib patients manifest a common metabolic phenotype of impaired glucose homeostasis not shared by G6Pase-β deficiency.
-GSD-Ib and G6Pase-β-deficient patients manifest a common myeloid phenotype of neutropenia and myeloid dysfunction not shared by GSD-Ia.
-Neutrophils express the G6PT/G6Pase-β complex, and inactivation of G6PT or G6Pase-β leads to the enhanced neutrophil apoptosis that underlies neutropenia in GSD-Ib and G6Pase-β deficiency.
-We also showed that G6Pase-β is essential for energy homeostasis in neutrophils and macrophages.
-A G6Pase-β deficiency prevents recycling of ER glucose to the cytoplasm, leading to neutrophil/macrophage dysfunction.
-There is no cure for GSD-Ia, GSD-Ib, and G6Pase-β deficiency.
+The G6PT/G6Pase-α complex maintains interprandial glucose homeostasis while the G6PT/G6Pase-β complex maintains energy homeostasis and functionality of neutrophils and macrophages.
+GSD-Ia and GSD-Ib patients manifest a common metabolic phenotype of impaired glucose homeostasis not shared by GSD-Irs.
+GSD-Ib and G6Pase-β–deficient patients manifest a common myeloid phenotype of neutropenia and myeloid dysfunction not shared by GSD-Ia.
+Neutrophils express the G6PT/G6Pase-β complex, and inactivation of G6PT or G6Pase-β leads to the enhanced neutrophil apoptosis that underlies the neutropenia in GSD-Ib and GSD-Irs.
+We also showed that the G6PT/G6Pase-β complex is essential for energy homeostasis in neutrophils.
+A deficiency in either G6PT or G6Pase-β prevents recycling of ER glucose to the cytoplasm, leading to neutrophil dysfunction.
+There is no cure for GSD-Ia, GSD-Ib, or GSD-Irs.
 Animal models of the three disorders are available and are being exploited to both delineate the disease more precisely and develop new treatment approaches, including gene therapy.

-Gene therapy mediated by rAAV prevents hepatocellular adenoma and corrects metabolic abnormalities in GSD-Ia mice.
+rAAV–mediated gene therapy prevents HCA and corrects metabolic abnormalities in GSD-Ia mice.

 Molecular mechanisms of neutrophil dysfunction in GSD-Ib

 In addition to the enhanced neutrophil apoptosis that is the underlying cause of GSD-Ib neutropenia, patients also manifest neutrophil dysfunction of unknown etiology.
 Previously, we showed that G6PT interacts with the enzyme G6Pase-β to regulate the availability of G6P/glucose in neutrophils.
 Deficiency in G6Pase-β activity in neutrophils impairs both their energy homeostasis and functionality.
-Recently, we showed that G6PT–deficient neutrophils from GSD-Ib patients are similarly impaired.
-Their energy impairment is characterized by reductions in glucose uptake and in levels of intracellular G6P, lactate, ATP, and NADPH, while functional impairment is reflected in reduced neutrophil respiratory burst, chemotaxis, and calcium mobilization.
+We showed that G6PT–deficient neutrophils from human GSD-Ib patients are similarly impaired, an impairment that is characterized by decreased glucose uptake and reduced levels of intracellular G6P, lactate, ATP, and NADPH, while functional impairment is reflected in reduced neutrophil respiratory burst, chemotaxis, and calcium mobilization.
 We further showed that the expression and membrane translocation of the NADPH oxidase subunit p47phox are downregulated in G6PT−deficient neutrophils, explaining why respiratory burst activity is impaired.
-We also showed that the hypoxia-inducible factor-1α (HIF-1α)/peroxisome proliferators-activated receptor-γ (PPAR-γ) pathway is activated in G6PT–deficient neutrophils, leading to impairment in neutrophil respiratory burst, chemotaxis, and calcium mobilization activities.
-Taken together, the findings show that the G6PT–mediated G6P/glucose cycling is essential for neutrophil homeostasis and G6P metabolism and that a deficiency leads to impaired energy homeostasis.
-We further showed that the mechanism of neutrophil dysfunction in GSD-Ib arises from activation of the HIF-1α/PPAR-γ pathway.
+We also showed that the hypoxia-inducible factor-1α (HIF-1α)/peroxisome proliferators−activated receptor-γ (PPAR-γ) pathway, which directly affects neutrophil respiratory burst, chemotaxis, and calcium mobilization, is activated in G6PT−deficient neutrophils.
+Taken together, our results demonstrate that the underlying cause of neutrophil dysfunction in GSD-Ib is impaired neutrophil energy homeostasis and activation of the HIF-1α/PPAR-γ pathway.
 Insights into the etiology of neutrophil dysfunction in GSD-Ib should facilitate the development of novel therapies for this disorder.

-- The Childrens' Fund for Glycogen Storage Disease Research, 2012, ongoing
+- The Children's Fund for Glycogen Storage Disease Research, 2013

 - Lee YM, Jun HS, Pan CJ, Lin SR, Wilson LH, Mansfield BC, Chou JY.
 Prevention of hepatocellular adenoma and correction of metabolic abnormalities in murine glycogen storage disease type Ia by gene therapy.
 Hepatology 2012;56:1719-1729.